mathbarre/InexactProximalOperators/README.md

 # InexactProximalOperators

-Code associated to the work [`reference`](https://arxiv.org/abs/?).
+Code associated to the work [`reference`](https://arxiv.org/abs/2006.06041).

-> [1] M. Barré, A. B. Taylor and F. Bach, "Principled Analyses and Design of First-order Methods with Inexact Proximal Operators" arXiv:?, 2020.
+> [1] M. Barré, A. B. Taylor and F. Bach, "Principled Analyses and Design of First-order Methods with Inexact Proximal Operators" arXiv:2006.06041, 2020.

-Date:    June 8, 2020
+Date:    June 12, 2020

 #### Authors